 Content libraries allow you to categorize your social updates into manageable silos.
-Dividing your content into different categories makes it easier for your to schedule your content.
+Dividing your content into different categories makes it easier for you to schedule your content.

 Now, let’s move to the How part.

-Click on the Content Library and you should see a list of Libraries already here.
-If it is your first time, you will not see anything there.
-Click on the Add New Library button towards the top right.
+Click on Content Library and you should see a list containing all of your libraries.
+If you haven’t created any library yet, you will not see anything on that page.

 While creating a library, you need to set three things

 - Name of the library: Give it a meaningful name so that you know what it is when you see the name appear at different places.
 For instance, if you call your library “My library #1” it will become confusing when you look at your reports.
 Instead of naming your libraries like “Product Catalogue – Twitter” and “Product Catalogue – Facebook” gives you a clear picture of what content is going to be in that library.

 - Color of the library: If you are a visual person then you should choose different colors for different libraries.
 If you are managing multiple clients/profiles, assigning a separate color to each one helps you understand your reports better.

 - One-time use library: At times you don’t want a library to post content multiple times.
 For instance, if you create a library that gets content through Google Alerts, you may not want to post those social updates in a recurring manner.
 If that is the case you should check this box.

 Your library is all set up.
 Go ahead and add new content!